Supporting grieving children

 Click here to access the Red Cross publication Helping Children and Young People Cope with Crisis: Information for Parents and Caregivers

 Here for Each Other: Helping Families after an Emergency - Created by Sesame Street, this resource guide has been revised for Australia in collaboration with the Victorian Department of Education and Early Childhood Development.

-Information about the Australian Centre for Grief and Bereavement's Kids Grieve Too (KG2) Support Group Program.
+Information about the Australian Centre for Grief and Bereavement's Support Group Programs

 - The Club No One Wants to Join: A Dozen Lessons I've Learned from Grieving Children and Adolescents